-Quickly becomes your best friend in terms of hidden device detection.
-One of the more versatile products available that doesn't discriminate from detecting GPS data to mobile phone devices as well.
+Quickly becomes your best friend in terms of spying device detection.
+One of the more versatile products available that doesn't discriminate from detecting GPS data to mobile phone devices.
 An easy favorite for those in need of a product that acts fast.

 May not work effectively in crowded environments where cross signals occur.